 Duane A Mitchell, M.D., Ph.D.

-Dr. Mitchell graduated from Rutgers College in New Brunswick with a bachelor’s degree in biology before receiving his medical degree (M.D.) and doctorate degree (Ph.D.) in immunology from Duke University in Durham in 2001.
-Dr. Mitchell received postgraduate training in pathology and neuro-oncology research at Duke University Medical Center prior to joining the faculty as an Assistant Professor.
-During his tenure at Duke, Dr. Mitchell developed pioneering programs in brain tumor immunotherapy research and held positions as Director of Preclinical Research at the Preston Robert Tisch Brain Tumor Center and Associate Director of the Duke Brain Tumor Immunotherapy Program.
-He also served as an active member of several institutional regulatory boards governing the conduct of human clinical trials.
+He graduated from the Medical Scientist Training Program (MD/PhD) at Duke University Medical Center and completed post-graduate training in pathology and neuro-oncology research prior to joining the faculty at Duke in 2005 as an Assistant Professor.
+During his tenure at Duke, Dr. Mitchell served as the Director of Preclinical Research at the Preston Robert Tisch Brain Tumor Center and as the Associate Director of the Duke Brain Tumor Immunotherapy Program.

-Dr. Mitchell lives in Gainesville, FL with his wife of 20 years, Michelle, and their three sons, Anthony, Brandon, and Austin.
+He currently lives in Gainesville, Florida with his wife, Michelle Mitchell, and their three sons, Anthony, Brandon, and Austin.